 Temperate breeds of cattle are generally European derived—breeds such as Hereford and Angus.
 Cattle of this variety are most predominant in the southern parts of the country, where the climate is milder and the land is rich, fertile and abundant in the pasture.
 Tropical breeds of cattle are generally derived from Bos Indicus type breeds, such as Brahman and Droughtmaster.
 These breeds are ideal for Australia’s northern areas, which are tropical with monsoon rains in the summer.

-Grass-fed beef is mostly from Australian cattle that are raised and fattened exclusively on pasture.
+GrassFed Beef Most Australian cattle are raised and fattened exclusively on pasture.
 As the demand for natural, wholesome foods increases globally, Australian grass-fed beef is being seen as an important component of a healthy diet.
 Raised exclusively on pasture, Australian grass-fed beef is naturally low in fat and cholesterol while offering a higher level of Omega 3 fatty acids.
 For these reasons, consumers are increasingly seeking out lean, grass-fed meats.

 Across the country, many livestock producers manage weeds, pests, and feral animals; help to maintain biodiversity, and reduce the risk of destructive bushfires.
 They implement a variety of efficient water management measures in their grazing systems, including maintaining healthy soils with adequate nutrients, minimizing runoff through vegetation management, and monitoring the frequency and intensity of grazing to make the best use of pastures.